Greg Tseng

-Greg Yuchang Tseng (born November 14, 1979) is an American Internet entrepreneur who was born in Taipei, Taiwan, and raised in Washington, Virginia.
+Greg Yuchang Tseng (born November 14, 1979) is a Taiwanese-born American Internet entrepreneur.
 He is co-founder and current CEO of social networking website Tagged and was CEO of JumpStart Technologies, LLC.

-Early and personal life
+Early life and education

+Tseng was born in Taipei, Taiwan, and raised in Washington, Virginia.
+His family was Taiwanese American.
 Tseng attended Thomas Jefferson High School for Science and Technology and won numerous awards in mathematics and science.
 He placed 9th in the 1993 national MathCounts competition, tied for 1st place (with a perfect score) in the 1994 American High School Mathematics Exam, and qualified for the United States of America Mathematical Olympiad every year from 1994 to 1997.
 He was a Finalist in the 1997 Westinghouse Science Talent Search for a project titled "Development of a Fiber Optic Evanescent Wave Ion Sensor With Interchangeable Probes Adaptable for Field Application" and received official commendation from the Fairfax County School Board.
-For this project, Tseng was also featured in The American Physical Society's A Century of Physics Timeline and inducted into The National Gallery for America's Young Inventors which produced a comic strip biography of him.
+For this project, Tseng was also featured in The American Physical Society's A Century of Physics Timeline and inducted into The National Gallery for America's Young Inventors.

-Tseng is an avid runner and has completed several road marathons and trail ultramarathons.

-Scientist

 From 1997 to 2004, Tseng was an active researcher in nanotechnology at The MITRE Corporation, Harvard University, and Stanford University.
 At MITRE, he co-authored a Science journal article entitled "Toward Nanocomputers".

-At Harvard, he earned an A.B. in Chemistry & Physics & Mathematics in 2001 and co-authored a Science perspective entitled "Carbon Nanotube-Based Nonvolatile Random Access Memory for Molecular Computing" which is the technology behind the company Nantero.
+In 2001, Tseng earned a Bachelor of Arts in chemistry, physics, and mathematics from Harvard University and co-authored a Science perspective entitled "Carbon Nanotube-Based Nonvolatile Random Access Memory for Molecular Computing" which is the technology behind the company Nantero.
 At Stanford, he conducted research in the Goldhaber-Gordon group.
-He was pursuing a Ph.D. in Physics under a National Defense Science and Engineering Graduate Fellowship.
+He then pursued a doctorate in physics under a National Defense Science and Engineering Graduate Fellowship at Stanford University, earning a Ph.D. in 2004.